Anurag-Chevendra/CodeShit/README.md

 # CodeShit
-A college lending an borrowing website
+A college lending and borrowing website